min2ha/ukwa-site/content/collection/889/index.en.md

   "title": "Poetry Zines and Journals", "startDateText": "",
   "highlights": [],
   "description": "This collection of UK-based online poetry journals and magazines has been curated by a PhD candidate at Goldsmiths.
-It is concerned with contemporary responses to the increasing ubiquity of the internet and networked culture. \r\nPoetry communities are increasingly emerging out of and operating within digital spaces; participants are using social media for networking, collaboration and promotion, taking advantage of cheap web hosting and free blog domains to publish zines and chapbooks. ", "id": 889,
+It is concerned with contemporary responses to the increasing ubiquity of the internet and networked culture. \nPoetry communities are increasingly emerging out of and operating within digital spaces; participants are using social media for networking, collaboration and promotion, taking advantage of cheap web hosting and free blog domains to publish zines and chapbooks. ", "id": 889,
   "field_publish": true,
   "targetIds": [